figorr/meteocat-card/README.md

    - Shift + Click the Reload Button
      : In Safari, you can hold the Shift key and click the reload icon to bypass the cache.
    - Command + Option + E then Reload
      : For a hard refresh in Safari, first press Command + Option + E to empty the cache, then click the Reload button in the toolbar.

+   #### 6.2 Delete navigation data
+   Sometimes a refresh is not enough and it is mandatory to delete the navigation data from the web browser.
+Please take a look at the Wiki [Troubleshooting](https://github.com/figorr/meteocat-card/wiki/Troubleshooting)

 ## Icon Path Setup